Impact and popularity of K-pop: South Africa

 South Africa, too, is witnessing a remarkable rise in K-pop's popularity.
 It has become one of the top markets for K-pop in Africa.
 According to Statista, factors like K-pop's unique style, catchy tunes, and high-quality production contribute to its growing fanbase in South Africa.
 In particular, the colourful and energetic performances by groups like BTS, BLACKPINK, and NCT have captivated South African audiences.

 South African K-pop fans have also embraced Korean culture beyond just the music.
 This includes an interest in South Korean dramas (K-dramas), fashion, language, and cuisine.
 Hallyu, or Korean Wave, refers to South Korean culture's global popularity and has seen a distinct rise in South Africa as fans participate in South Korean-themed events, language classes, and fan meetups.
 A key driver of K-pop's growth in South Africa is the accessibility provided by platforms such as YouTube and Spotify, where K-pop content is readily available, along with efforts by South Korean cultural centres that organize events to promote K-pop and Korean culture.

 Kenya

-In 2022, Kenya saw a 140% increase in K-pop streams, second only to South Africa in the region, with BTS, STRAYKIDS and BLACKPINK being the most streamed K-pop artists.
+In 2022, Kenya saw a 140% increase in K-pop streams, second only to South Africa in the region, with BTS, Stray Kids and Blackpink being the most streamed K-pop artists.